 No Outdoor Steps

-Although we mentioned that there should not be stairs inside the house, we also recommend that your home should have at least one entrance that is level with the ground.
+We mentioned earlier that there should not be stairs inside the house.
+We also recommend that a home should have at least one entrance that is level with the ground.
 Most homes include a doorstep, but this does not make the home as accessible as it needs to be for a couple planning to “age in place.”
 By creating an entrance that requires no steps, it allows accessibility for wheelchairs and walkers in the future.

 The home should have a floorplan that is spacious and easy to navigate.
 We recommend a 5-foot by 5-foot clear space is living rooms, bedrooms and bathrooms.
 The hallways and doorways should also be wide enough to comfortably accommodate a wheelchair or walker.
 An open floor plan allows for easy maneuvering, and it creates a design that is both bright and functional.

 It’s important to build a home with functional features for “aging in place” that will not require major renovations at a later time.
 Are you interested in learning more?
 Learn about all of our suggestions for aging in place, here.
+We proudly build homes North Homes is also a Certified Green Professional.
 We’re currently building custom homes in the following Indiana counties: Boone County, Clinton County, Hamilton County, Hancock County, Hendricks County, Howard County, Johnson County, Madison County, Marion County, Montgomery County, Morgan County, Putnam County, Shelby County, Tippecanoe County, and Tipton County.